 The demand for special education professionals with expertise in Applied Behavior Analysis is growing.
 Children with special needs require specific and optimized learning environments created by qualified professionals to aid in their growth and skill development.
 Our strengths-based/assets-based approach to teaching focuses on preparing you to understand the strengths of every child in every family.

 Enhance your ability to work with individuals with special learning and behavior needs by earning your post baccalaureate certificate in Applied Behavior Analysis from the University of Colorado Denver.
 This certificate program prepares professionals to follow best practices for ABA in a variety of settings.

-If you already have a bachelor’s (for BCaBA students) or master’s (for BCBA students) degree, earning this certificate will help you to advance or diversify in your field.
+If you already have a master’s degree, earning this certificate will help you to advance or diversify in your field.
 You’ll build competencies in the science of ABA and advance your skills in working with individuals with special needs.